Obama ethics chief blasts secret Hunter Biden art scheme arranged by White House

 OBAMA ETHICS CHIEF: HUNTER BIDEN SELLING ART AT ‘OBVIOUSLY INFLATED PRICES’ TO MYSTERY BUYERS FEELS ‘GRIFTY’

-"So instead of disclosing who is paying outrageous sums for Hunter Biden’s artwork so that we could monitor whether the purchasers are gaining access to government, the WH tried to make sure we will never know who they are," Shaub wrote while linking out to the Post's report.
+"So instead of disclosing who is paying outrageous sums for Hunter Biden’s artwork so that we could monitor whether the purchasers are gaining access to government, the WH tried to make sure we will never know who they are," Shaub wrote while linking to the Post's report.
 "That’s very disappointing."

 "The idea's that even Hunter won't know, but the WH has outsourced government ethics to a private art dealer," Shaub continued.
 "We're supposed to trust a merchant in an industry that's fertile ground for money laundering, as well as unknown buyers who could tell Hunter or WH officials?
 No thanks."

-Shaub expanded on his Twitter thread in a Thursday statement to Fox News, saying in an email that the deal is "the opposite of government ethics" and what the White House did was, in effect, getting "the art dealer to promise not to give us the means to monitor whether the buyers are getting preferential access to government" by keeping buyers anonymous."
+Shaub expanded on his Twitter thread in a Thursday statement to Fox News, saying in an email that the deal is "the opposite of government ethics" and what the White House did was, in effect, getting "the art dealer to promise not to give us the means to monitor whether the buyers are getting preferential access to government" by keeping buyers anonymous.

 He noted that Biden’s dealer, international art dealer Georges Berges, has "made a promise to the White House" that he does not believe Berges will "lightly break."